Lance-Tsui/cambioml/README.md

 Mongodb: potential addon

-will use mongodb atlas for db hosting
+will use mongodb atlas for db hosting, and use python to connect mongodb

-mongodb provides string for both python and php

-will use python to insert records to mongodb